lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 #### AddressPermissions[]

 Contains an array of addresses, that have some permission set.
-This is mainly useful for interfaces to know which address hold permissions.
+This is mainly useful for interfaces to know which address holds which permissions.

 ```json
 {